d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/selecting-servers-gpus.md

 1. **Memory size**.
 As your models become larger or the batches used during training grow bigger, you will need more GPU memory.
 Check for HBM2 (High Bandwidth Memory) vs. GDDR6 (Graphics DDR) memory.
 HBM2 is faster but much more expensive.
 1. **Memory bandwidth**.
 You can only get the most out of your compute power when you have sufficient memory bandwidth.
 Look for wide memory buses if using GDDR6.

 For most users, it is enough to look at compute power.
 Note that many GPUs offer different types of acceleration.
-E.g. NVIDIA's TensorCores accelerate a subset of operators by 5x.
+E.g., NVIDIA's TensorCores accelerate a subset of operators by 5x.
 Ensure that your libraries support this.
 The GPU memory should be no less than 4 GB (8 GB is much better).
 Try to avoid using the GPU also for displaying a GUI (use the built-in graphics instead).
 If you cannot avoid it, add an extra 2 GB of RAM for safety.

 :numref:`fig_flopsvsprice` compares the 32-bit floating-point compute power and price of the various GTX 900, GTX 1000 and RTX 2000 series models.
 The prices are the suggested prices found on Wikipedia.